Dike breach

 It corresponds to an adaptation of DLBreach (Weiming Wu, 2013, 2016).

-The model is designed to simulate the evolution of a dike or dam breach over time, including the calculation of outflow discharge and water levels in the main channel/reservoir and in the floodplain.
-It is particularly useful for understanding the dynamics of dike failures and their potential impacts on surrounding areas.
+The model is designed to simulate the evolution of dike or dam breach over time, including the calculation of the breach discharge and water levels in the main channel/reservoir and in the floodplain.

-Although physically based, the model uses a set of empirical parameters to represent the physical processes involved in dike/dam failure, including sediment transport, erosion rates, and breach geometry.
+Although physically based, the model uses a set of empirical parameters to represent the physical processes involved in dike/dam failure.

 Initialization